-- Opportunity for expanded recreational sports programs, intramurals, and club sports programs
+- The ability to expand study activities, recreational sports programs, intramurals, and club sports programs.

-- In 2015, the ASB Student Senate formed a sub-committee taskforce to research student needs in a comprehensive health and wellness space.
+In 2015, the ASB Student Senate formed a sub-committee taskforce to research student needs in a comprehensive health and wellness space.
 This taskforce conducted multiple campus visits to compile a master list of potential opportunities in such spaces, and areas that the current facility does not currently allow for.

-Cost for students: The referendum approved to assess students a $4.10 per credit fee, effective fall quarter 2017.
+The referendum approved to assess students a $4.10 per credit fee, effective fall quarter 2017.
 This fee is in addition to the current $1.90 per credit building fee, see Tuition and Fees.